dustinnewman98/dustinnewman98.github.io/src/posts/reputation-review.md

 ## Gorgeous
 “Gorgeous” starts the beginning of the later interpretation of Taylor’s story.
 It’s analogous to “...Ready For It?” but from a much more grounded persona.
 If you look at the singles released for *reputation*, you’ll notice that Taylor released the beginnings and ends of both sides of the album (i.e. “...Ready For It?” and “Gorgeous” are the beginnings and LWYMMD and “Call It What You Want” are the second-to-last from the ends).

+The first verse narrates the meeting between Taylor and her future boyfriend, with her “making fun of the way [he] talks,” a reference to his Britishness.
+However, she felt trapped by her current boyfriend who was doing questionable things in clubs according to Taylor.
+This flirting despite having a boyfriend is shocking coming from Taylor.
+The whole verse, in fact song, is tongue-in-cheek, capturing the playful, flirty side Taylor felt during their meeting.
+“I’ll just stumble on home... alone... unless you wanna come along?” she asks him during the bridge.
+This reflects the same conversational tone from “Delicate,” giving us glimpses into the couple’s beginnings.

+What is most important about “Gorgeous,” at least narratively, is that it sets us up for the next song...

 ## Getaway Car
 For this song, it’s gonna be helpful to do a line-by-line analysis because each line is quite complex and it’s not easy to collapse them while still remaining cohesive.